khicago/markit/docs/getting-started.md

 layout: default
 title: "Getting Started - MarkIt Parser"
 description: "Quick start guide for MarkIt - installation, basic usage, configuration, and your first parsing examples."
-keywords: "markit getting started, go xml parser, html parser, installation guide, llm, ai"
+keywords: "markit getting started, go xml parser, html parser, installation guide"
 author: "Khicago Team"
 ---

 # Getting Started

-> **Your journey to powerful markup parsing starts here**

 This guide will get you up and running with MarkIt in minutes.
 From installation to your first parsed document, we'll cover everything you need to know.

-## 📋 Table of Contents
+## Table of Contents

 - [Prerequisites](#prerequisites)
 - [Installation](#installation)